lucacalcaterra/wn-ldapauth-plugin/README.md

 # wn-ldapauth-plugin
 Winter CMS Ldap Auth Plugin

-This plugin provide LDAP Authentication for Winter CMS.
+This plugin provide LDAP Authentication for Winter CMS (but should working in October CMS too).

 ## Usage
 To install this plugin: